 If we need to cancel your accommodation, we will speak to you about this first.
 We may cancel your accommodation if you:

-- Do not pay the charges/rent you are requested to
+- do not pay the charges or rent you are requested to

 If you have no local connection to Somerset, we will make enquiries with the local authority where you do have a local connection.
 If those enquiries satisfy us that you would not be at risk of violence in that area, we will make a referral to that local authority, and they will be required to continue with your homelessness application.
 This may mean that you will no longer have an entitlement to emergency or temporary accommodation from us.

-Depending on the type of accommodation, you will be expected to pay a charge (e.g. rent and / or service charges).
-This will be made clear to you before you move into the accommodation by your case officer.
+Depending on the type of accommodation, you will be expected to pay a charge (for example rent and service charges).
+This will be made clear to you by your case officer before you move into the accommodation.
 You may be eligible for Housing Benefit to help meet some of the costs of the accommodation.